uspgamedev/programming-tutorial/level_02/README.md

 single unit can move per turn.
 You should decide this value for the limit taking into consideration this question: “Which value makes the game fun to play?”.

+### Part B

+What happens if we try to move our unit to a location where there is already another unit occupying it?
+Well, we know that two units can not be in the same place, so we probably got a problem here.
+You must do something to avoid the existence of that case.

+### Part C

+Now that you have implemented a way where the units can not be moved to certain places (everywhere where there is another unit) and set a limit for the number of movements one unit can do, why not add some obstacles in the game to make it even more tactical?
+The players will have to think more about the moves and that is something interesting for a strategy game like ours.

 ## Stage 04

-~~Now that you have implemented a way where the units can not be moved to certain places (everywhere there is another unit) and set a limit for the number of movements one unit can do.
-Why not adding some obstacles in the game to make it even more tactical?
-The players will have to think more about the moves and that is something interesting for a strategy game like ours.~~

 Our game is not very smooth when it comes to animation.
 When we move a unit it simply teleports to the position we selected.
 Your job is to implement a